Hillobar/Rope/README.md

 Rope is a personal project that I'm making available to the community as a thank you for all of the contributors ahead of me.
 I've copied the disclaimer from [Swap-Mukham](https://github.com/harisreedhar/Swap-Mukham) here since it is well-written and applies 100% to this repo.

-I would like to emphasize that our deep fake software is intended for responsible and ethical use only.
+I would like to emphasize that our swapping software is intended for responsible and ethical use only.
 I must stress that users are solely responsible for their actions when using our software.

 Intended Usage: This software is designed to assist users in creating realistic and entertaining content, such as movies, visual effects, virtual reality experiences, and other creative applications.
 I encourage users to explore these possibilities within the boundaries of legality, ethical considerations, and respect for others' privacy.